top of page

 • The funding comes within the community itself

-• Economy hardships within Malcovio, leading to diet struggles and living situations. many kids drop the education to help their kids financially.
+• Economy hardships within Malcovio Rojas, leading to diet struggles and living situations. many kids drop the education to help their kids financially.

-• There isn't a high school in Maclovio, they need a transportation mode to travel to their high school and many don't have enough money for transportation
+• There isn't a high school in Maclovio Rojas, they need a transportation mode to travel to their high school and many don't have enough money for transportation

 • Less than half have a stable form of transportation